fhackett/cpsc490/README.md

 }
 ```

-I have provided a set of starter files with a working CMakeLists.txt.
-There are 6 test cases provided for you to work against, and 2 I have left out in order to get you thinking about what other tests might be reasonable. (don't worry, I made sure there are no absurd logical leaps to arrive at the missing steps).
+There will be a set of starter files with a working CMakeLists.txt.
+There are 6 test cases provided for students to work against, and 2 have left out in order to get students thinking about what other tests might be reasonable.

 The challenge is to edit talker_interface.hpp until it is correct.
-A set of test plugins have been provided to give you an idea of what you're working with.
+A set of test plugins have been provided as examples of the kind of plugins that will be used as tests.
 Not all of them are well-behaved.

-Since this is very crashy C-like code I left all the tests as their own programs and files and stuck with C asserts.
+Since this is very crashy C-like code all the tests are their own programs and files and use C asserts.
 If the test program crashes, you probably have a problem.
-If it runs, you are probably ok.
-Let me know if you hit any bizarre edge cases.
+If it runs, you are probably (but not necessarily) ok.

 #### Specification